Green tall cacti against bright yellow background

 • Dria Yellowhair

-SOCIAL MEDIA AND OUTREACH COORDINATOR | DINÉ
+CONTENT AND OUTREACH COORDINATOR | DINÉ

 Dria (she/her) is Diné, born and raised on Tongva Land.
 She is currently completing her B.A. in Social Work at CSULA.
 She is also receiving her Certificate in Youth Agency Administration, which specializes in non-profit organizations dedicated to youth populations.
 Dria is passionate about serving Indigenous communities and creating fundamental change.
 In her free time, she enjoys being an auntie and attending community events.